wellzline/AT-PR/README.md

 >
 > *Corresponding Author

-We introduced a novel adversarial training (AT) method targeting probabilistic robustness (AT-PR).
+We introduced a novel adversarial training (AT) method targeting probabilistic robustness (PR), called AT-PR.
 By reformulating a new min-max optimization, we laid the theoretical foundation for AT-PR and developed specialized numerical algorithms to solve this optimization.

 ## 🔥 News